 7. Visit The Grand Palace

 Hands down, the number one thing to see in Bangkok is the Grand Palace.
 The detail and architecture are stunning.
-Give yourself at least 2 hours to walk the grounds.
+Give yourself at least 2 hours to walk the royal palace grounds.

-Remember, both men & women need to cover their knees and shoulders.
-I suggest always having something like this in your bag to throw over your shoulders.
-All of Thailand will require shoulders to be covered when entering temples.
+Throughout Thailand, shoulders will be required to be covered when entering Buddhist temples.
 Make sure to read our best temples in Bangkok article for more information.

 8. Get A Sak Yant Tattoo

 Get a souvenir in Thailand that will last a lifetime.
 A Sak Yant tattoo is a traditional Thai tattoo done by a Buddhist monk with a metal rod (not a tattoo gun).
-Yes, we got a Sak Yant tattoo that is us in the photo above.
+Yes, we got a Sak Yant tattoo.
+The above photo is us and the Buddhist Munk who gave us our Sak Yant tattoo in Chiang Mai.

 The tattoos are said to be blessed with magical powers.
 The monk typically decides what you need protection for, and your tattoo is based on this.
 It is one of my favorite souvenirs and reminds me of all the time I spent in the country.